-Certain kinds of debt, including child support, student loans, and some tax bills, usually or always survive a bankruptcy filing.
+Certain kinds of debt, including child support, student loans, and some tax bills, typically survive a bankruptcy filing.

-Nearly 660,000 Americans filed for bankruptcy in the 12-month period ending June 30, 2020.
+Some 403,000 Americans filed for bankruptcy in the 12-month period ending March 31, 2023.
 For one reason or another they found themselves in debt situations complex enough to seek bankruptcy as a means of relief.

-Though on the surface it may appear to produce an opportunity for a fresh start, nondischargeable debts prevent it from being a true end-all solution.
+Though on the surface bankruptcy may appear to produce an opportunity for a fresh start, nondischargeable debts prevent it from being a true end-all solution.

 What Does Nondischargeable Debt Include?